You can also find this story on PDF here.

 “I have come with an offer from Uazit.”

-“Awe but you have so much to offer.
-You see the Tricksters have realized without Tala’s Chosen to fight they need warriors beyond the armies’ ability.
+“Aw, but you have so much to offer.
+You see, the Tricksters have realized that without Tala’s Chosen to fight, they need warriors beyond the army’s ability.
 They need my children.
 And my children need a teacher.”

 “I have no time for children.”

-“That is perplexing, Raven had indicated you may make time if we promised to assist in the hunt of Carlisle and the retaking of the Raven Sword.”
+“That is perplexing.
+Raven had indicated that you may make time if we promised to assist in the hunt of Carlisle and the retaking of the Raven Sword.”

 Hempel looked at Alex and then over at the child.
 She closed her eyes and felt the itch drain away as the rage subsided with her choice.
-Tala would guide her, she would use the tools that were sent.
-As she made her decision the rage dissipated completely.
+Tala would guide her; she would use the tools that had been sent.
+As she made her decision, the rage dissipated completely.

 If you enjoyed the story check out the young adults that the children Hempel trains become in Dan’s first book in his Trickster’s War Series: “Monster’s Children”